hurricane survival tips

 Clearing the Surrounding Area

-Before a storm hits, it’s time to channel your inner Marie Kondo and declutter your outdoor space.
-Remove any loose items from your yard, like patio furniture, potted plants, and that old trampoline that’s been collecting spiderwebs since 2010.
+Before a storm hits, remove any loose items from your yard, like patio furniture, potted plants, and that old trampoline that’s been collecting spiderwebs since 2010.
 Trust me, you don’t want those objects flying around like they’re auditioning for a superhero movie.
 Also, don’t forget to trim any overhanging branches that could turn into unwanted visitors crashing through your roof.

 Protecting Valuable Belongings